dynamsoft-docs/label-recognition-docs/programming/javascript/user-guide.md

 *About the code*

   + `LabelRecognizer.createInstance()`: This method creates a `LabelRecognizer` object called `recognizer`.
-Note that the code passed the configuration `runtimeSettings: "letter"` which sets up `recognizer` with a built-in template optimized for reading letters from continous video frames.
+Note that the code passed the configuration `runtimeSettings: "video-letter"` which sets up `recognizer` with a built-in template optimized for reading letters from continous video frames.
 Note that this template can later be swapped or changed by the method `updateRuntimeSettingsFromString()`.

   + `CameraEnhancer.createInstance()`: this method creates a `CameraEnhancer` object called `cameraEnhancer` which is used to control the camera as well as the default user interface.
 To use `cameraEnhancer` with `recognizer`, we pass to it the customized UI provided by the Dynamsoft Label Recognizer SDK and then bind it to `recognizer` to allow the latter to fetch frames from the camera for recognition as well as highlight the recognized text areas.